brinaseidel/NYU_EHR_Capstone/README.md

 # NYU_EHR_Capstone
-Capstone project for the NYU MS in Data Science Program.
+This is a capstone project for the NYU MS in Data Science program.
+It was created by Sree Govindaprasad, Derek Yen, and Brina Seidel.